cc1533/DataComms-ProgAssignment2/README.md

 5. Add a global timer to client.java that keeps track of the last unacked packet sent to server.java.
 6. DONE -- cc1533 -- Add a way for server.java to tell if it got a packet out of sequence order and drop it if it was wrong.
 7. IN PROGRESS -- Implement go-back-n protocol (oh boy...).
-8. IN PROGRESS -- Make sure program correctly handles missing packets.
+8. DONE -- cc1533 -- Make sure program correctly handles missing packets.
 9. Add all the required .log files to client.java and server.java, shouldn't be too difficult.
 10. Hopefully the program is done by this point...